There’s only one DC … and only one place to celebrate the biggest U.S. birthday yet.

 Smithsonian’s Hirshhorn Museum & Sculpture Garden

-The Hirshhorn Sculpture Garden, the only Smithsonian galleries embedded on (and in) the National Mall, will reopen with fanfare in the fall of 2026 after a three-year, mission-driven revitalization.
-The $68 million project is expected to increase visitation to the national museum of modern and contemporary art threefold.
+The Hirshhorn Sculpture Garden will reopen with fanfare after the largest renovation in its 50-year history.
 The 1.4-acre art park will reopen as the easiest-to-access American space for the presentation of outdoor sculpture, time-based artwork and performances, large-scale commissions, public education, dining and reflection.

 Veterans Day